Bordered Heegaard Floer homology: Invariance and pairing: The case of three-manifolds with torus boundary

-The bordered Heegaard Floer homology of a solid torus bounded by $T$ can be easily calculated, as in Section~\ref{sec:TorusBoundary}, see also~\cite[Section 5.3]{Lipshitz06:BorderedHF}.
+The bordered Heegaard Floer homology of a solid torus bounded by $T$ can be easily calculated; see also \cite[Section 5.3]{Lipshitz06:BorderedHF}.
 A fundamental result in Heegaard Floer homology, the {\em surgery exact triangle}, gives a long exact sequence relating the Heegaard Floer homology groups of three three-manifolds which are obtained as different fillings of the same three-manifold with torus boundary.
-(The result was first proved in~\cite{OS04:HolDiskProperties}, but it has its origins in Floer's theory of instanton homology, see~\cite{FloerTriangles}, compare also~\cite{KMOS} for a Seiberg-Witten analogue.)
-This result can now be seen as a consequence of the pairing theorem, together with a short exact sequence relating three type $D$ modules associated to three different fillings of $T$ by solid tori.
+(The result was first proved in~\cite{OS04:HolDiskProperties}, inspired by a corresponding result of Floer for the case of his instanton homology, see~\cite{FloerTriangles}, compare also~\cite{KMOS} for a Seiberg-Witten analogue.)
+This result can now be seen as a consequence of the pairing theorem, together with a short exact sequence relating three type $D$ modules associated to three different solid tori with boundary~$T$.

-In a related vein, recall~\cite{OS04:Knots,RasmussenThesis} that there is a construction of Heegaard Floer homology theory for knots $K$ in a three-manifold $Y$.
+In a related vein, recall~\cite{OS04:Knots,Rasmussen03:Knots} that there is a construction of Heegaard Floer homology theory for knots $K$ in a three-manifold $Y$.
 Information about this knot Floer homology turns out to determine the bordered Floer homology of the knot complement.
-This is stated precisely and worked out in Theorem~\ref{thm:HFKtoHFD} in Subsection~\ref{subsec:CFK-to-CFD}.
+This is stated precisely and worked out in Theorem~\ref{thm:HFKtoHFD} in Section~\ref{sec:CFK-to-CFD} for large framings and in Theorem~\ref{thm:HFKtoHFDframed} in Appendix~\ref{app:Bimodules} for general framings, using some results from \cite{LOT2}.
 This result provides a number of explicit, non-trivial examples of bordered Floer homology.

-Indeed, using Theorem~\ref{thm:HFKtoHFD} to connect knot Floer homology with bordered Heegaard Floer homology, and combining it with an adaptation of Theorem~\ref{thm:TensorPairing} (stated in Theorem~\ref{thm:PairingKnot} below), we are able to calculate knot Floer homology groups of satellite knots in terms of the filtered chain homotopy type of the knot filtration of the pattern knot, together with some information (a type $A$ module) associated to the pattern.
+Indeed, using this connection between knot Floer homology and bordered Heegaard Floer homology, and combining it with an adaptation of Theorem~\ref{thm:TensorPairing} (stated in Theorem~\ref{thm:PairingKnot} below), we are able to calculate knot Floer homology groups of satellite knots in terms of the filtered chain homotopy type of the knot filtration of the pattern knot, together with some information (a type $A$ module) associated to the pattern.
 We illustrate this in some concrete examples, where the type $A$ module can be calculated explicitly.
+These ideas are further pursued in~\cite{Petkova:cableofthin,Levine12:slicingBing,Levine12:doubling}.

-\subsection{Previous work}
+\section{Previous work}